 I have to be honest, I didn’t expect to learn much.
-Having toured other longhouses and museums focused on Native American history, I thought this would be a repeat of all that.
+I have toured other longhouses and museums focused on Native American history, so I thought this would be a repeat of all that.

 Of course, I was wrong.

 Our tour guide walked us to the longhouse, which is across a country road from the Hans Herr House.
 You cross a wooden bridge over a creek to the field where the longhouse sits.

 How the Lancaster longhouse was built